akashchoudhary436/Face-Detection/README.md

 ## Overview

 This project involves a Flask-based web application for real-time face detection and face shape.
-It leverages MediaPipe for facial landmark detection and XGBoost for face shape classification.
+It leverages MediaPipe for facial landmark detection and Random Forest for face shape classification.
 Users can upload images to get annotated results or view real-time face detection through their webcam.

 ## Features